 The Singers are selected by audition and perform a broad spectrum of the choral repertoire.
 Responsibilities of this 50-55 voice choir include 4 1⁄2 hours of rehearsal per week, brief tours in each semester, and performances for local churches and organizations.
 Membership is highly selective and carries a scholarship responsibility.

 MUS 198 - Wind Ensemble

+Credits, 1 sem. hrs.
+Prerequisite(s): Instructor's consent.
 A survey, through performance, of all types of chamber music for wind instruments in combination with piano and other instruments.

 MUS 201 - Theory III